 - Keep all belongings within a one computer area.

 - You may bring your own headphones and flash drive.

-- No talking, no cell phones, no eating, no drinking, and no inappropriate languages in your messages.
+- No talking, no cell phones, and no inappropriate languages in your messages.

 - Illegal activities are strictly forbidden.

 - Changing any of the Library’s software configurations.

 - Damaging the Library’s computer system and/or data.

 - Unauthorized copying or downloading copyright protected materials and/or websites.